Thelymitra nuda: Taxonomy and naming

 Thelymitra nuda was first formally described in 1810 by Robert Brown and the description was published in Prodromus Florae Novae Hollandiae et Insulae Van Diemen.
 The specific epithet (nuda) is a Latin word meaning "bare" or "naked".

 Distribution and habitat

-The plain sun orchid grows in heath, woodland and forest, sometimes forming extensive colonies.
+Plain sun orchid grows in heath, woodland and forest, sometimes forming extensive colonies.
 It occurs in New South Wales south from Mount Kaputar, through the Australian Capital Territory to Victoria, South Australia and Tasmania.